What parents need to know about West Bolivar's reopening plan for the 2020-21 school year

 Phase 1: Virtual learning

-Virtual learning will begin Aug.
-20, and is projected to last 45-60 days.
+Virtual learning will begin Sept.
+8 and will resume until further notice.
 Students will not be allowed in school buildings except for assessments or appointments with teachers.

-Under the third and final phase, all students would return to face-to-face instruction five days a week once it's deemed safe.
+Under the second phase, all students would return to face-to-face instruction five days a week once it's deemed safe.
 Even in this face, we may continue virtual instruction at some level, especially for our seniors who are preparing for instruction on the collegiate level, which is commonly virtual.

 How will we determine when to move into a new phase?